Guest0x0/normalization-bench/README.md

 Here I present the result with gnuplot to give a more straightforward comparison.
 There is a 20 second timeout on every run.
 Results of runs that exceed this timeout are considered missing.

-Except for `random`,
-every run is repeated for 20 times.
-`random` is repeated on 100 different random terms.

 ### subst v.s.
 NBE
 The first combination compares Capture Avoiding Substitution (CAS)